mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 Good question!

 In typical DDD fashion we would not want to move the persistence concern (even with a Repository) into the domain layer, but want to keep these in the application layer.
 However, the actual code that gets executed has more of a domain character than pure application chaff.
-We can see this in the nature of the code itself—such as orchestrating the entity and creating events—as well as checking our resulting imports: we directly link to the `Slot` entity and the events, all of which are in the domain.
+We can see this in the nature of the code itself—such as orchestrating the Entity and creating events—as well as checking our resulting imports: we directly link to the `Slot` Entity and the events, all of which are in the domain.

 Secondly, there is a lot of wiring that needs to be done.
 By placing all of that into a stateless, separate class rather than in the functionally oriented use cases we can avoid having to rewrite a lot of code.